ethz-asl/config_utilities/README.md

 This library was developed to make working with config structs for object-oriented C++ libraries as simple as possible.
 Using config_utilities-based configs has the following advantages:

-* Having all parameters in a config struct, rather than with other variables, makes code clearer more readable:
+* Having all parameters in a config struct, rather than with other variables, makes code clearer and more readable:
   ```c++
   if (x_ < config_.x_max) { doMagic(); }
   ```